Your Easy Guide to Understanding MEP Infrastructure Works in Projects

 2.2- Storm Water network:

-The same also will be applied to the stormwater network as it depends also on the slope.
+The same will also apply to the stormwater network, as it depends on the slope.

-So from the previous two water systems, we can conclude that these networks, routes, and slopes must be respected, as most of the other networks either are pressurized like Water Supply networks, or Gas networks, or nonwater networks like electrical and low current networks.
+So, from the previous two water systems, we can conclude that these networks, routes, and slopes must be respected, as most other networks are pressurized like Water Supply networks or Gas networks, or non-water networks like electrical and low-current networks.

-Simply this network will be used to transfer the potable water from the water supply pumps to the different buildings and to the water fountains in the landscape, and can feed also water drinking fountains.
+Simply, this network will transfer potable water from the water supply pumps to the different buildings and water fountains in the landscape, and can also feed water to drinking fountains.

 2.4- Irrigation network:

-This network will be used to feed all the planters and landscape areas with the irrigation water.
+This network will be used to irrigate all planters and landscape areas.

 This network is pressurized as it transfers the water from the irrigation pumps to the different landscape areas.